ACINQ/eclair/README.md

  eclair.bitcoind.rpcpassword | Bitcoin Core RPC password                                                             | bar
  eclair.bitcoind.zmqblock    | Bitcoin Core ZMQ block address                                                        | "tcp://127.0.0.1:29000"
  eclair.bitcoind.zmqtx       | Bitcoin Core ZMQ tx address                                                           | "tcp://127.0.0.1:29000"
+ eclair.bitcoind.wallet      | Bitcoin Core wallet name                                                              | ""

 Quotes are not required unless the value contains special characters.
 Full syntax guide [here](https://github.com/lightbend/config/blob/master/HOCON.md).

 &rarr; see [`reference.conf`](eclair-core/src/main/resources/reference.conf) for full reference.
 There are many more options!

+#### Configure Bitcoin Core wallet

+Eclair will use the default loaded Bitcoin Core wallet to fund any channels you choose to open.
+If you want to use a different wallet from the default one, you must set `eclair.bitcoind.wallet` accordingly in your `eclair.conf`.

+:warning: once a wallet is configured, you must be very careful if you want to change it: changing the wallet when you have channels open may result in a loss of funds (or a complex recovery procedure).

+Eclair will return BTC from closed channels to the wallet configured.
+Any BTC found in the wallet can be used to fund the channels you choose to open.

 #### Java Environment Variables